abrow2504/SpookyMoodGarden/README.md

 1. **Sign In** - Create an account or log in with your credentials
 2. **Log Mood** - Select a mood and optionally add a personal note
-3. **Watch Garden Grow** - Your mood entries manifest as plants in the garden
+3. **Watch Garden Grow** - Your mood entries manifest as plants and spirits in the garden
 4. **Get Insights** - Read AI-generated narration reflecting your emotional journey
-5. **Track Over Time** - Access your complete mood history with timestamps

-## License

-This project is open source and available under the MIT License.